sillycowvalley/Hopper/Source/Projects/6502SBC/EasyEDA/6502 Machine/rev12/BillOfMaterials.md

 [0.3" DIP Pin Bender](https://www.thingiverse.com/thing:3124978)
 [0.6" Pin Bender](https://www.thingiverse.com/thing:3121797)

-For building Ben Eater's board you need a wire stripper that goes down to at least 24AWG.
+For building Ben Eater's computer you need a wire stripper that goes down to at least 24AWG.
+Not needed for the Hopper 6502 SBC.
 Something like this:
 [Wire Stripper](https://www.jameco.com/z/HT-1043-R-Hanlong-Tools-Tool-Hand-7-in-1-HT-1043-22-30AWG_127871.html)

 ## Software